• Skip to primary navigation

 • Then connect IC pin 1 and joins with IC pin 7 and pin 8.

-• After that connect resistor R1.
+• Then connect inductor L1 and after that connect resistor R1.

-• Also connect capacitor C2 positive.
+• Also, connect capacitor C2 positive.

 • After this connect IC pin 3 to capacitor C1 from pin 3 to GND.